Our certified mechanics come to you · 12-month, 12,000-mile warranty

 |Cars||Estimate||Parts Cost||Labor Cost||Savings||Average Dealer Price|

 Ball joints are an important suspension component found on virtually all modern vehicles.
-They are a spherical bearing in a socket, which function similarly to the ball and socket design of a human hip, and serve as one of the main suspension pivot points connecting the control arms of the vehicle to the steering knuckles.
+They are a spherical bearing in a socket — functioning similarly to the ball and socket design of a human hip — and serve as one of the main suspension pivot points connecting the control arms of the vehicle to the steering knuckles.
 The front ball joints allow the front wheels and suspension to move back and forth as well as up and down when the steering wheel is turned and the vehicle is traveling over the road.

 One of the most common symptoms of a problem with suspension ball joints is clunking noises coming from the vehicle’s front suspension.
 As ball joints wear out they become loose in the socket and rattle and knock as the suspension travels up and down over the road.
 Worn ball joints may knock or clunk when traveling on rough roads, speed bumps, or when turning.
-Usually, the clunking will get continuously louder as the ball joints wear, or until they eventually completely fail and break.
+Usually, the clunking will get continuously louder as the ball joints wear out, or until they eventually completely fail and break.

 Another symptom of problematic ball joints is excessive vibration coming from the vehicle’s suspension.
-Worn ball joints will be loose in their sockets and vibrate excessively as the vehicle is in motion.
+Worn ball joints will be loose in their sockets and vibrate disproportionately as the vehicle is in motion.
 The vibration will usually stem from the affected ball joint, either from the right or left sides of the vehicle.
 In some cases, the vibration may be felt through the steering wheel as well.